-This tangy Classic Lemon Meringue Pie comes from my 1965 “Farm Journal’s Complete Pie Cookbook.”
+The vintage inspiration for this tangy Classic Lemon Meringue Pie comes from my 1965 “Farm Journal’s Complete Pie Cookbook.”
+This retro pie has a pre-baked crust with a creamy lemon filling nestled under a pillow of toasted meringue.

 Bakers tips for Classic Lemon Meringue Pie: